H-1B Support Letter

 The opening sentence should mirror this one: I am writing this letter in support of Boston University’s H-1B petition for [Scholar Name] to serve as a [BU Appointment Title] in the [Department, Lab Center Name].

-Provide background about Boston University and the hiring department or center
+Provide background about Boston University, the school and the hiring department or center

-- Start with these two sentences as indicated: Boston University is an internationally recognized institution of higher education and one of the largest independent universities in the United States.
-Founded in 1869, Boston University is considered to be one of the nation’s premier research institutions and teaching hospitals, with nearly 10,000 faculty, researchers and staff across seventeen schools and colleges.
+- Start with a few sentences to describe BU: Boston University is an internationally recognized institution of higher education and one of the largest independent universities in the United States.
+Founded in 1869, Boston University is a dynamic university with extraordinary teaching and groundbreaking research, enrolling over 37,000 students from all 50 states and 140 countries and employing more than 10,000 faculty, researchers and staff across seventeen schools and colleges.

 Description of the position offered and it’s requirements

-- Outline the minimum job requirements (degree level and acceptable field or fields of study) as well as the nature of the position, including specific job duties in simple layman terms.
+- Start by specifying the minimum job requirements, including the degree level and acceptable field or fields of study).
 Please refer to BU institutional minimums as per Academic Research Job Family Matrix (for research positions), the BU faculty handbook or Human Resources (for graded staff positions).
+For example, this position requires a Ph.D. or equivalent in biostatistics/statistics or math.

 Outline the applicant’s qualifications